Spanish–Moro conflict: Campaigns of 1886–87 at Jolo

-As a result of these fights, many datos submitted to Harun, among them being Anislusin of Siassi and Janjari of Lati.
-Amilol Quiram and his mother had taken refuge at Talipao, while Aliubdin requested a conference.
+As a result of these fights, many datus submitted to Harun, among them being Anislusin of Siasi and Janjari of Lati Amilol Quiram and his mother had taken refuge at Talipao, while Aliubdin requested a conference.
 But the Panglima Sakilan, who governed the northwestern part of the island of Pata, situated south of Jolo, remained in a state of open hostility, and after an examination of the coasts of Pata in June, Arolas decided to lead an expedition to that island.
-For this purpose considerable reinforcements, especially the artillery and engineers, were sent to Jolo early in September, where the expedition was formed.
+For this purpose, considerable reinforcements, especially the artillery and engineers, were sent to Jolo early in September, where the expedition was formed.
 It numbered some 1,500 men: the forces also had a battery of four Plasencia guns.
 The troops embarked on the gunboats on September 19, arriving off the " cota" of Sakilan on the morning of the 20th.
 The forces were disembarked and advanced against the fort, which was bombarded by the fleet and finally taken by assault between 2 and 3 o'clock in the afternoon.
 On the following day another encounter took place, resulting in the flight of the Moros.
 The Spanish losses were 21 wounded.
 Colonel Arolas was made a brigadier-general, but continued in command at Jolo.